hocha/WixChallenge/README.md

 WixServlet implements addItem, deleteItem, getAllItems, and showHistory.
 I modified the doPost function to handle requests and call the appropriate function based on the request context.
 DoPost then redirect the URl, which calls the get endpoint.

-The interface is very functional and not very designed - if I were creating a real app, I would spend more time developing the html files for a cleaner look.
-In the interest of time, I left it simple but organized.
+The interface has a simple design that is functional and organized.

 Please let me know if you have any questions regarding implementation details!